aspose-cells-cloud/aspose-cells-cloud-docs/en/getting-started/available-sdks/aspose-cells-cloud-perl/_index.md

 ## Getting Started

-Before you can start using Aspose.Cells Cloud SDK for Perl, you'll need to set up your development environment and install the necessary dependencies.
-You can refer to [the article](https://docs.aspose.cloud/cells/quickstart/) on the Aspose website to get your client ID and client secret.
+Before you can start using the Aspose.Cells Cloud SDK for Go, you need to set up your development environment and install the necessary dependencies.
+Refer to [the article](https://docs.aspose.cloud/cells/quickstart/) on the Aspose website to obtain your client ID and client secret.

 ## How to install the Perl package for Aspose.Cells Cloud